 Students will only be allowed to use Paul Mitchell kits and equipment while enrolled at the School.
-Students are responsible for purchasing a Paul Mitchell Kit, Textbook and Supplies at an additional cost from the published tuition.
+Students are responsible for purchasing a Paul Mitchell Kit, and Supplies at an additional cost from the published tuition.
 Please note that Students are responsible for the purchase of personal stationery supplies.

-The Kit, Textbook and Supplies content list can be requested from the School.
-Technical kit contents and/or textbooks are subject to change.
+The Kit and Supplies content list can be requested from the School.
+Technical kit contents are subject to change.